danielharrell/open-eyes-lect-2017-18/Open.md

    an imperative to open the book, but has a nominative power of suggestion as well.-->

-And perhaps this is a sign of
-something better understood.
+And perhaps this is a sign of something better understood.
 Who if not the philosopher, so Aristotle once asked, would care about the difference between Socrates and Socrates sitting?[^Socrates] Or the difference, we could add, between a door and an *open* door?
 The way we use "open" without further thought may then make it worth further thought.
 And while it would be rude to ask a friend what he meant when he told you his door is *always* open, well, what *did* he mean?

    <!-- In my further revision of  this part, I will
    introduce philosophy in relation to the paradox.
 Then go on to show how philosophy in a sense turns on itself in a denial of openness.-->

 Still another reason to wonder about the word "open", and to think it could be better understood, comes from the way we define it in dictionaries, largely through negation.
 To be open means *not* to be closed.
 Or blocked.
 Or covered.
 Or fastened.
 Or sealed.
 Or buttoned.
 Or guarded.
 Or protected.
 Or folded.
 Or clenched.
 Or concealed.
 Or constipated.[^Dictionary] This may be enough definition for everyday use.
 But what, then, about those deeper moments of speech, when we talk of *eyes* being opened, or hearts, or minds, or again the proverbial door, always open to a friend?
 Here, it seems, we use the word "open" for a positive condition, a state of being, which any negative definition at best only half-comprehends.
 And to ask about the meaning of "open", then, is to ask about the meaning of hospitality, generosity, enlightenment, love.

-Nor are these the only states of being expressed by the word "open."
-Think of how we can say our eyes are open rather than closed, to mean we are awake rather than asleep.
-But why say this of our eyes, and not merely our eyelids, to which the word "open" might seem to refer more literally?
+Nor are these the only such states of being.
+Think of how we say our eyes are open, to mean we are awake.
+But why say this of our eyes, and not our eyelids, to which the word "open" might seem to refer more literally?
 Calling *our eyes* "open" may be figurative, but it captures how we seem to see *through* our eyes, to a whole world beyond---as if our eyes *were* open, even transparent.
 To ask about the meaning of "open", then, is to ask about the meaning of wakefulness, alertness, awareness.
-And awareness, perhaps, is not just one way of being, but *our* way of
-being: the one that underlies all the others; the one that explains *why* we use the word "open" with such great scope, and as if it were already understood.
+And awareness, perhaps, is not just one way of being, but *our* way of being: the one that underlies all the others; the one that explains *why* we use the word "open" with such great scope, and as if it were already understood.

 It would also explain our reliance on negation to show that understanding---if being open meant being immanifest to ourselves, and saying what it is meant saying what it isn't.
-But in that case, what would make being open something rather than nothing?
+But in that case, why is being open something rather than nothing?
 Or to put this question in the form that will guide me in my lecture tonight: how is being open possible?